allenai/hierplane/README.md

    - `tree` *object* the tree to visualize, see <a href="#tree-structure">a detailed description of the tree structure.</a>
-   - `target` *string* an optional css selector, speicfying the element into which the visualization should be rendered.
+   - `target` *string* an optional css selector, specifying the element into which the visualization should be rendered.
 If not specified, the tree is rendered into the `<body />`.
    - `theme` *string* an optional custom theme.
 By not specifying a theme, the default "dark" theme will be used.
 There is a "light" theme built-in that can be applied by setting `theme: "light"`.